sam6-de/RestfulVertX/README.md

 # Vert.x Example Maven Project

-Example project for creating a Vert.x module with a Gradle build.
+Example project for creating a Vert.x module with a Maven build.

 By default this module contains a simple Java verticle which listens on the event bus and responds to `ping!` messages with `pong!`.